implementation selection

 3. Lack of clear goals or business objectives (poor business to IT alignment)

-4. Lack of companywide support and involvement (change resistance – insufficient )
+4. Lack of companywide support and involvement (change resistance – insufficient change management)

 5. Lack of top management commitment and support (critical success factors and the senior leadership imprint)